curve-to/curve/README.md

 # curve
-A simple serveless application framework written in Node.js
+A simple serverless application framework written in Node.js